Anti-Bullying Policy 5.9 STAFF WITH PERSONNEL NUMBER Training

-All BCPS staff WITHOUT P-CODES meet the requirements for Anti-Bullying Policy 5.9 by clicking the link below and successfully completing the Canvas training module.
+All charter school staff or external staff without personnel numbers meet the requirements for Anti-Bullying Policy 5.9 by clicking the link below and successfully completing the Canvas training module.

 Anti-Bullying Policy 5.9 STUDENT Training